Decoding Evergreen Funds: Inside the Methodology Behind Sekond’s Liquidity-Risk Ratings

 Rating methodology

 The Sekond Rating methodology is based on public data reported to the SEC and in the Private Market Genome.
 We anticipate that data availability will change over time.
 Therefore, we will seek to continuously improve our rating.
-The Ratings comprise two independent components.
+T

-The liquidity-risk score is absolute (rather than relative) and evaluates the risk that liquidity will become restricted in the fund.
+The Liquidity-Risk rating evaluates the risk that liquidity will become restricted in the fund.
 We determine risk by evaluating how fund cash flows stress the fund's ability to meet liquidity requirements using four factors:

 1. The ratio of fund cash outflows relative to the maximum redemption cap calculated against NAV